 persons who report are free from retaliation.

 Reporting.
-An employee or volunteer who reasonably believes they have evidence of improper governmental conduct (whether alleged behaviors of government officials or specific practices) may report the violation immediately to the Chief Human Resources Office, law enforcement, a manager, human resources or a licensed attorney (when seeking legal advice on the alleged violation).
+An employee or volunteer who reasonably believes they have evidence of improper governmental conduct (whether alleged behaviors of government officials or specific practices) may report the violation immediately to the Chief Human Resources Office, law enforcement, a manager, an agency human resources office or a licensed attorney (when seeking legal advice on the alleged violation).

 A report of improper conduct may be made orally or in writing.